 As a CEDR accredited mediator, Verna has also regularly acted as such.

-Clark Wang is one of the first batches of talents recruited by the University of Hong Kong from top PRC universities under the Jockey Club Scholarship Programme following the handover of Hong Kong in 1997.
+Clark Wang is one of the first batch of talents recruited by the University of Hong Kong from top PRC universities under the Jockey Club Scholarship Programme following the handover of Hong Kong in 1997.

 Clark is also experienced in other areas such as trust, insurance, land, and probate matters.